 The probability that a customer will become delinquent during the predefined period of time will be estimated and the customers will be classified into different risk levels according to the estimated delinquent probabilities.
 This process is also known as risk assessment.

-There are wide range of data mining algorithms and methods available and applied to behavior scoring but not all of them are practical in the commercial environment.
+There is a wide range of data mining algorithms and methods available and applied to behaviour scoring but not all of them are practical in the commercial environment.
 Since the Equal Credit Opportunity Act (ECOA) is widely accepted across the industry, selecting a method that could easily justify the reason behind the score that is calculated is critical.

-Scoring systems utilize information relating to the traditional 5Cs of credit:
+Scoring systems utilise information relating to the traditional 5Cs of credit:

 - Character: The willingness to pay off debt.

 - Capacity: The financial ability to repay debt.

 - Capital and Collateral: Possessions or equities from which payment might be made.